heronwood/heronwood.github.io/governance/covenants-conditions-and-restrictions.md

 6. Any alteration of the natural drainage on a lot.
 7. Installation of exterior lighting which is visible from any street, open space, or house within the property.
 8. Removal of vegetation of any kind from screening easements along Briarwood Lane NW or the screening easements along the rear lot lines of those residential lots numbered 27 through 41, inclusive, except the vegetation removal required in the interest of safety or necessitated by the emplacement of drainage facilities or other common utilities.
-9. Fencing of any kind within the screening easements or common areas along Brianvood Lane NW or the screening easements along the rear lot lines of those residential lots numbered 27 through 41, inclusive.
+9. Fencing of any kind within the screening easements or common areas along Brianwood Lane NW or the screening easements along the rear lot lines of those residential lots numbered 27 through 41, inclusive.

 ### Section 3.
 Procedure.